 And, if postgraduate study isn’t something you’ve seriously thought about before here are some of the reasons graduates go onto further study:

 - You absolutely love the subject you have been studying at undergraduate level.
 You still have a passion for it and feel you still have the enthusiasm and commitment for further study.
-Undertaking specific research during a dissertation or project will allow you to become an authority on your chosen subject, and it’s a real achievement when you see your completed dissertation or thesis.
+Undertaking specific research during a dissertation or project will allow you to become an authority on your chosen subject, and it’s a real achievement when you see your bound dissertation or thesis.

 - Furthering or enhancing your career prospects.
 There is a word of caution attached to this school of thought.
 Whilst academic ability is one of the skills a graduate employer will be looking for, you will need to be able to to articulate all the additional skills your extra studies have given you.